facelessuser/coloraide/docs/src/markdown/colors/sucs.md

 (simple Color Apperance Model) was built upon.
 The structure of sUCS is based on the structure of [IPT](./ipt.md) and [CAM16-UCS](./cam16-ucs.md) for their hue linearity, and space uniformity, respectively.

-> [!note]
-> Since sUCS uses the IPT LMS transfrom, the D65 white point we use is the same one that IPT was defined to use:
-> `#!py [0.9504, 1.0, 1.0889]`.
-This is the only D65 white point that will provide a clean transform from the white
-> point to an LMS of `#!py [1.0, 1.0, 1.0]`, without adapting the transform to accomodate a different white point.
-It's
-> possible that other implementations may not use this D65 white point and will not have clean conversions.

 [Learn more](https://opg.optica.org/oe/fulltext.cfm?uri=oe-29-4-6036&id=447640).
 ///